Getting paid on Shopify Collective sales channel

 3. Click Open app.

-4. From the Collective (Supplier) app, click Payments.
+4. From the Collective (Supplier) sales channel, click Payments.

 5. In the Order payments section, view Shopify Collective payments.